Skip to the final section for a quick, spoiler-free rating.

 But then the drama did a one-eighty on all the good work they layered and had Zhang Peng accepting and embracing the body’s biological sex towards the end, which left me stumped.

 Maybe I’m limited by my own queer experiences and western upbringing, but that’s… not… how trans people work?
 It’s the body that has to reconcile with the mind, not the other way around.
 Even for non-cisgender people who don’t experience physical dysphoria, whether they’re trans and just don’t, or are non-binary/genderqueer, their personal sense of identity is still independent of their body.
-And people’s gender identities are certainly not dictated by the gender of the person they fall in love with, which this drama strongly implies; feeling feminine is not the same thing as “feeling like I should be a woman.”
+And people’s gender identities are certainly not dictated by the gender of the person they fall in love with, which this drama strongly implies to be the case; feeling feminine is not the same thing as “feeling like I should be a woman.”
 There’s just a lot to unpack here, even more so given the unconventional and impossible premise.

 That being said, I still love that Go Princess Go tackles it with as much fun as it does.
 And considering China’s stance on LGBTQ+ issues (and, weirdly, time travel?), kudos to this drama’s ballsiness.